com-480-data-visualization/com-480-project-ms-paint/README.md

 ## Milestone 2 (Friday 1st May, 5pm)

 **10% of the final grade**
+Please read milestone2.pdf

-A prototype for part 1 can be found [here](https://observablehq.com/d/8d0f9460efcdc7c5)
+A prototype can be found [here](https://observablehq.com/d/8d0f9460efcdc7c5)